ATraderLife/backtest_methodology/README.md

 ### Goal
 The goal is to find the most profitable settings for the DOMINUS strategy.
 ### Scope
 The current DOMINUS version (v2) has 10 different variables that affect entries and exits (not including the 9 variables for the ADX and the BB).
-We built an automation that iterates though the permutations of those settings and saves the results in a `.csv` file for data analysis.
+We built an automation that iterates though the permutations of those settings and save the results in a `.csv` file for data analysis.
 ## Too many info
 ### The permutational problem
-Those of you that have experience with permutations will have already spotted the first big hurdle of this approach.
+Those of you that have experience with permutations will already have spotted the first big hurdle of this approach.
 For the rest, here is what we face:
 * The `Heiken Ashi` setting can take 2 values (true or false).
 * The `Length` setting is a positive integer that can take infinite values, so we have to limit is.
 Let's limit it to 18 options for now (3-20).
 * The `PcntChange` is a positive real number that pose tha same problem.
 Let's limit it to 3 options (1, 2, and 3).